Your rights and obligations when on sick leave

 However, since self-certified sick leave can only be used for whole work days, the self-certified sick leave period for part-time employees is calculated according to special rules.

-- Self-certification absences must be recorded in the HR portal
+- Self-certification absences must be recorded in the self-service portal

-- Hourly paid employees who do not have access to the HR portal
+- Hourly paid employees who do not have access to the self-service portal

 Submit self-certification form (word).